 Acceptance and Commitment Therapy (ACT), combined with Cognitive Behavioral Therapy (CBT), aims to help individuals maximize their potential and live a meaningful life while effectively managing the inevitable pain that comes with it.
 In our first session, I will help you identify what truly matters to you and teach you the skills to handle challenging thoughts and emotions, fully engage in your activities, and appreciate the fulfilling aspects of life.
 I will also ask about your therapy goals and how you will measure the success of our time together.
 In subsequent sessions, my main focus will be identifying improvements and positive changes in your life.

-In my work, I prioritize building solutions rather than just addressing problems.
-Positive Psychology, similar to Acceptance and Commitment Therapy, is a form of psychotherapy that helps individuals change their perspective and take control of their lives.
-This method, when combined with Acceptance and Commitment Therapy (ACT), draws from traditional behavioral and cognitive therapy and has shown effectiveness in treating conditions such as anxiety, depression, addiction, self-harm, and post-traumatic stress.
-It also aids individuals and couples dealing with relationship or parenting challenges.
-In my practice, I am primarily interested in observing objective and visible behaviors rather than focusing on diagnoses or labels.
-The therapeutic relationship involves understanding the client's perspective on a problem, whether it involves loneliness, anxiety, depression, anger, or family conflicts.
-In my practice, the key to therapy is being sensitive to how clients or families perceive their problems, considering factors such as age or stage of life.
+In my work, I focus on creating solutions rather than merely addressing problems.
+Positive Psychology, which is similar to Acceptance and Commitment Therapy (ACT), is a therapeutic approach that helps individuals shift their perspective and regain control over their lives.
+When combined with ACT, this method draws on traditional behavioral and cognitive therapy, demonstrating effectiveness in treating issues such as anxiety, depression, addiction, self-harm, and post-traumatic stress.
+It also supports individuals and couples facing relationship or parenting challenges.
+In my practice, I prioritize observing objective and visible behaviors rather than emphasizing diagnoses or labels.
+The therapeutic relationship is about understanding the client's perspective on their issues, which may include feelings of loneliness, anxiety, depression, anger, or family conflicts.
+A crucial aspect of therapy is being attuned to how clients or families perceive their problems, taking into account factors such as age or stage of life.

 ACT, in combination with Solution Focused Therapy (SFT), stems from traditional behavior and cognitive behavioral therapy and is the cornerstone of my most relevant experience and training.